More definitions around innovation: The Ultimate Innovation Glossary →

 As with the term innovation, you will encounter numerous suggestions when defining the different types of innovation.
 For this guide, we unpack the three most commonly referenced categorizations for "types of innovation."
 To provide more clarity, we offer a detailed explanation of The 4 Types of Innovation, which is the most common categorization, 9 Types of Innovation by Focus Area, which are referring to various fields in which innovation can take place within an organization, and, finally Doblin's 10 Types of Innovation.

-Interchangeably known as the four levels of innovation, the 4 types of innovation represent recurring patterns of how companies can innovate.
+Interchangeably known as the four levels of innovation, the four types of innovation represent recurring patterns of how companies can innovate.
 The innovations differ in what problems they aim to solve depending on the market and technology.

 Incremental innovation entails the gradual yet continuous improvement of existing technologies, products, or processes to maintain an existing customer base and sustain a certain level of strategic positioning.
 As part of a balanced growth portfolio, incremental innovation makes up the first, inner horizon of the Three Horizons of Growth framework.
 It should account for approximately 70% of resource allocation, according to the 70-20-10 Rule of Innovation.